 4. To Heal Popped Pimples: Lavender Essential Oil

-Lavender essential oil is a trusted remedy of aromatherapists to stop bleeding, and its calming effects make it an ideal treatment for popped cysts, pimples, and even ingrown hairs.
-It's an extremely versatile ingredient — it's soothing, so it can help relieve itchiness and irritation, and it can also heal wounds by cleaning the affected area and repairing the skin.
-Using the oil directly on open pimples isn't recommended for newbies, however — instead, start by blending with a carrier oil (like coconut or olive oil) before applying topically.
+Lavender essential oil is known to help heal wounds and ease inflammation, and its calming effects make it an ideal treatment for popped cysts, pimples, and even ingrown hairs.
+It's an extremely versatile ingredient — it's soothing, so it can help relieve itchiness and irritation.
+Using the oil directly on open pimples isn't recommended, however — instead, start by blending with a carrier oil (like coconut or olive oil) before applying topically.

 5. To Reduce Scarring: Frankincense Essential Oil

 Frankincense essential oil has all sorts of skin benefits ranging from astringent properties to anti-inflammatory, strengthening, and "tissue remodeling."
 That means it's a great option for helping heal your skin after an outbreak, especially if you're treating popped or scabbed blemishes.

 Elmore points out that that there isn't "rigorous scientific evidence" to back up its effectiveness, frankincense has "been used for generations to support the appearance of skin following injury and scarring.
 She says that frankincense is gentle on the skin and might be an effective treatment for healing pimples, but also cautions that "there is no great evidence that any essential oil can prevent scarring."
 If you're struggling with acne scarring, you may want to make an appointment with your dermatologist.